 Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

-How to install a roof fan and solar panels on your converted van: Complete guide
+How to install a roof fan and solar panels on your camper van: Complete guide

-Introduction: Transform your Sprinter van into a converted van by installing a roof fan and solar panels.
+Introduction: Transform your Sprinter van into a camper van by installing a roof fan and solar panels.

-In this guide, we explain step by step what you need to successfully complete this essential project for your van's layout.
+In this guide, we explain step by step what you need to successfully complete this essential project for your van conversion.

 Note that this mounting method is universal.
 You can find here our fans in stock and here all our sealants and promotional items.